 Foreign Direct Investments

-FDI of 100 percent is permitted under the automatic route in the food processing industries.
-FDI of 100 percent is allowed through government approval route for trading, including through e-commerce in respect of food products manufactured or produced in India.
-The sector attracted cumulative FDI of US$ 9.98 billion between April 2000- March 2020, accounting for 2.12 percent of the total FDI inflows in the country.
+FDI of 100% is permitted under the automatic route in the food processing industries from 2016.
+Further, in 2017, 100% FDI under the Government approval route for retail trading, including through e-commerce, is permitted in respect of food products manufactured and/or produced in India.
+Food processing sector attracted over USD11.79 billion of FDI during April 2000 - December 2022.

 Outlook